 You’ll meet for 50-minutes with a Writing Center Fellow.
 If you don’t have a draft, simply bring the assignment prompt and your sources and the Fellow will work with you to get started.
 If you have a draft, please bring two hard copies (one for you and one for the Fellow).
 We recommend booking a two-hour appointment if your essay is longer than 15 pages.
 Two-hour appointments are particularly popular with senior thesis writers.

 The Writing Center Fellow is likely to open the conference with questions about your project: “What are you working on?”, “Where are you in the writing process?”, and “What would you like to focus on in our conversation?”
-We ask questions because we believe good consultations–like good conversations–are collaborative.
-We also need this context so we can help you meet your goals.
+We ask questions because we believe good consultations–like good conversations–are collaborative and the product of active listening.
+We need this context so we can help you meet your goals.

-If you are an international student, you may also book appointments with Jenny Thomas (M.A.), a specialist in English-Language Learning and Multilingual Writer Support.
+If you are an international student, you may also book sessions with Jenny Thomas (M.A.), a specialist in English-Language Learning and Multilingual Writer Support.

 We hope to see you in the Writing Center soon!